open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

 # A Proposal For SDK Support for Configurable Batching and Aggregations

-Add SDK support for the ability to configure Metric Aggregations.
+Add support to the default SDK for the ability to configure Metric Aggregations.

 ## Motivation